fangkehou-team/dapr-spring/docs/en/feign/configuration.md

 This artifact relies on dapr-client-spring-boot-starter, please refer to [Dapr Client Spring Boot Starter Configuration](../client/configuration.md) for its configuration.

-In the current version, we do not provide separate settings for the openfeign client; all parameters use the openfeign settings.
-You can refer to the openfeign documentation to configure the client.
+In the current version, we do not provide separate settings for the openfeign client; all parameters use the dapr-client-spring-boot-starter settings.
+You can refer to the documentation above to configure the client.

 ----------